AlexanderGrissik/libxlio-pub/README.txt

 TCP send buffer size in bytes of LWIP.
 Default value is 1000000.

+VMA_ZC_TX_SIZE
+Determines the maximum segment size for zero copy buffers.
+Maximum value is 65535.
+Default value is 32768.

 VMA_TCP_MAX_SYN_RATE
 Limit the number of TCP SYN packets that VMA will handle per second per listen socket.